liuhaibogit/Latent_ISP/README.md

 ```

 ### 2. Training a DeepSDF Model
 one could train the DeepSDF Model following https://github.com/facebookresearch/DeepSDF.git, and we have provided a trained neural network in the logs/DeepSDF_plane folder.
+The experiment_train model is trained with the training data, and the experiment_total is trained with the test data which is used only to generate the scattering data.